marmelab/react-admin/docs/Theming.md

 With this setup, the default application theme depends on the user's system settings.
 If the user has chosen a dark mode in their OS, react-admin will use the dark theme.
 Otherwise, it will use the light theme.

-In addition, users can switch from one theme to the other using [the `<ToggleThemeButton>` component](./ToggleThemeButton.md), which appears in the AppBar as soon as you define a `daerkTheme` prop.
+In addition, users can switch from one theme to the other using [the `<ToggleThemeButton>` component](./ToggleThemeButton.md), which appears in the AppBar as soon as you define a `darkTheme` prop.

 ## Changing the Theme Programmatically